danutnanu/MilesOfMemories-React/README.md

+# Continuation

+This project is the follow-up to this project:  [React](https://github.com/danutnanu/React-Run)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.